ryosukeito-labo/SC-TLI/README.md

 ## ⚠️ Notes

+* Please run notebooks from the repository root directory.
 * This code has primarily been tested in a Linux-based Python environment.
 * Compatibility with macOS has not been fully verified.
 * Large-scale problems may require significant memory and computational resources.